SonDenys/Gamepad-Frontend/README.md

 ### Resume

+### Front-end Part
 This is a simplified replica of the site https://rawg.io/
 <br>
 You can visit the replica directly [here](https://gamepad-clone-bydenis.netlify.app/)